 (i) the Coordinator has committed an offence under the Act or the Environmental Protection Act 1986 or under any regulations made under either Act.

+[Regulation 27 amended: Gazette 17 Dec 2019 p.
+4353.]

 28. Process for amendment, administration or revocation by request

 (1) The Coordinator may request the Minister to, by taking the action stated in the request, exercise a power under section 47ZQ(1) of the Act (the requested action).